rokath/trice/docs/TriceUserGuide.md

 ###  9.5. <a name='Limitationgone:triceidoesnotrequireTRICEmacrosonasingleline'></a>Limitation gone: "trice i" does not require TRICE macros on a single line

 - The implemented parser supports `TRICE` macros over several source code lines now (v0.61.0 and later).
-This is valid `trice i` and `trice c` but not for `trice u`.
+This is valid for `trice i` and `trice c` but not for `trice u`.
-- It ipossible to have several (complete) `TRICE` macros on one source code line.
+- It is possible to have several (complete) `TRICE` macros on one source code line.

 ###  9.6. <a name='LimitationTRICEinTRICEnotpossible'></a>Limitation TRICE in TRICE not possible